CodeYourFuture/immersive-go-course/projects/kafka-cron/README.md

 ### Part 2: Distributed cron with multiple queues

 A new requirement: our distributed cron system needs to be able to schedule jobs to run in multiple clusters.
-Imagine that we want to support users who have data stored in specific clusters and they want to make sure their cron jobs are running near their data.
+Imagine that we want to support users who have data stored in specific cells/AZs and they want to make sure their cron jobs are running near their data.

-We don't really need to set up any clusters - just write our program as though you had multiple sets of consumer workers in different clusters.
+We don't really need to set up any cells for this - just write our program as though you had multiple sets of consumer workers.
+You *don't* need to set up multiple Kafka clusters for this - this extension is just about having multiple sets of consumer jobs, which we notionally call clusters.

 - Define a set of clusters in our program (two is fine, `cluster-a` and `cluster-b`)
 - Each cluster should have its own Kafka topic
 - Update the job format so that jobs must specify what cluster to run in
 - Run separate consumers that are configured to read from each cluster-specific topic